steemit/devportal/_tutorials-recipes/plugin_and_api_list.md

 ---
-title: Steem plugins and API list
+title: Enable SteemD Node APIs
 position: 1
-description: Steem plugins
+description: Run a SteemD Node with your preferred APIs
 exclude: true
 layout: full
 ---

+*This is a list of the plugins, and their associated dependencies, required to enable specific apis.*

-**When setting up the config file it has to be noted that by default, `steemd` runs the `chain`, `p2p`, and `webserver` plugins regardless of any other dependencies**
+**When setting up the config file `steemd` will run the `chain`, `p2p`, and `webserver` plugins regardless of other dependencies**

 ## API's with their respective plugin dependencies